ondras12345/electricity-meter/README.md

 - The onewire bus connector is currently unused, but it should be easy enough to add DS18B20 temperature sensors.
-- DS3231 RTC is necessary because the internal RTC on my STM32F103 was not precise enough.
+- DS3231 RTC is necessary because the internal RTC on my STM32F103 was not accurate enough.
 Cut JP1 (battery power to STM32 VBAT) if you decide to use it too.
 - The micro USB connector was a bad idea.
 I ended up replacing it with wires soldered directly to the board after accidentally breaking it off several